-The main problem encountered by an organization when they need to perform security testing is establishing the boundaries of the test.
+The main problem encountered by an organization when they need to perform an Ethical Hacking is to establish the boundaries of the hacking.

-Delimiting the scope of a Pentest by time is a common mistake since it is not possible to know when a test, that is measured solely by effort, has ended nor whether the results were satisfactory or if it was just a big waste of time and resources that left no valuable knowledge to the organization.
+Delimiting the scope of an Ethical Hacking by time is a common mistake since it is not possible to know when the hacking, that is measured solely by effort, has ended nor whether the results were satisfactory or if it was just a big waste of time and resources that left no valuable knowledge to the organization.

 There are two objectives to evaluate in an Ethical Hacking, infrastructure and application.
 These two can be evaluated in an already deployed environment or in a development one, analyzing the source code.

 If what the organization wants is to identify vulnerabilities in their applications(web/mobile) and web services based on the needs and context of the business, in order to generate the biggest business impact possible, an Ethical Hacking of Applications should be done.